imputnet/helium-windows/README.md

 Google only supports [Windows 10 x64 or newer](https://chromium.googlesource.com/chromium/src/+/refs/heads/main/docs/windows_build_instructions.md#system-requirements).
 These instructions are tested on Windows 10 Pro x64.

-NOTE: The default configuration will build 64-bit binaries for maximum security (TODO: Link some explanation).
-This can be changed to 32-bit by setting `target_cpu` to `"x86"` in `flags.windows.gn` or passing `--x86` as an argument to `build.py`.

 ### Setting up the build environment

 **IMPORTANT**: Please setup only what is referenced below.
 Do NOT setup other Chromium compilation tools like `depot_tools`, since we have a custom build process which avoids using Google's pre-built binaries.